sujoyrc/hindustani_raga_dataset_processing/README.md

 The document << INSERT LINK >> has the summary statistics of the recodings.

 To process the data in the repository:-
-1. Download the recordings from << INSERT LINK >>  There is one sample recording available here in this repo and corresponding output files.
-This link only has the <<Front>> view
+1. Download the recordings from << INSERT LINK >> .
+This link has only the Front view files.
 2. Save the recordings in 00_data/00_orig_video
 3. Download the json files from << INSERT LINK >> and save them in 01_json_files